 At 14 to 15 months, your child may be able to say a few words and understand simple commands.
 They may let you know what they want by pulling, pointing, or grunting.
 Your child may drink from a cup and point to parts of the body.
 Your child may walk well and climb stairs.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter I999 in the search box to learn more about "Child's Routine Checkup, 14 to 15 Months: Care Instructions."
+Enter I999 in the search box to learn more about "Child's Routine Checkup, 14 to 15 Months: Care Instructions".

-Current as of:
+Current as of: September 20, 2021

 Medical Review:Susan C. Kim MD - Pediatrics & Kathleen Romito MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.